Luis Garcia Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.95 team ERA ranks 24th among all MLB pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA across all league pitching staffs (4.89).

-- Diamondbacks pitchers combine to allow 39 total home runs at a rate of 1.3 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (42 total, 1.3 per game).

-- Kelly gets the start for the Diamondbacks, his seventh of the season.
-He is 2-3 with a 3.62 ERA and 30 strikeouts through 32 1/3 innings pitched.
+- Nelson makes the start for the Diamondbacks, his seventh of the season.
+He is 1-2 with a 6.39 ERA and 19 strikeouts in 31 2/3 innings pitched.

-- In his most recent appearance on Saturday, April 29, the right-hander tossed six innings against the Colorado Rockies, giving up one earned run while surrendering six hits.
+- In his most recent outing on Sunday against the Colorado Rockies, the righty threw four innings, allowing six earned runs while surrendering nine hits.

+- The 25-year-old has amassed an ERA of 6.39, with 5.5 strikeouts per nine innings, in six games this season.
+Opponents have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.